ZiggyCreatures/FusionCache/README.md

 - **:dark_sunglasses: Background factory completion**: when you specify a factory timeout and it actually occurs, the timed-out factory can keep running in the background and, if and when it successfully complete, the cache will be immediately updated with the new value to be used right away ([read more](docs/Timeouts.md))
 - **:zap: High performance**: FusionCache is optimized to minimize CPU usage and memory allocations to get better performance and lower the cost of your infrastructure all while obtaining a more stable, error resilient application
 - **:dizzy: Natively sync/async**: full native support for both the synchronous and asynchronous programming model, with sync/async methods working togheter harmoniously ([read more](docs/CoreMethods.md))
+- **:telephone_receiver: Events**: there's a comprehensive set of events to subscribe to regarding core events inside of a FusioCache instance, both at a high level and at lower levels (memory/distributed layers) ([read more](docs/Events.md))
 - **:page_with_curl: Extensive logging**: comprehensive, structured, detailed and customizable logging via the standard `ILogger<T>` interface (you can use Serilog, NLog, etc)

 Also, FusionCache has some other nice **additional features**: